 Smoothies are the best way to get many different nutrients packed into one meal or snack.
-And they taste delicious, too!
+They taste delicious, too!

-The possibilities are endless when it comes to smoothie ingredients and combinations, so rather than list a group of recipes, I thought I’d create a guide to my favorite ingredients and smoothie making tips.
+The possibilities are endless when it comes to smoothie ingredients and combinations, so rather than list a group of recipes, I thought I’d create a guide to the best smoothie ingredients and smoothie making tips.

-If you stock up on some or all of these items at the store, you’ll be able to turn your kitchen into a smoothie bar, and be able to make whatever you’re craving at a moment’s notice.
+If you stock up on some or all of these items at the store, you'll be able to turn your kitchen into a smoothie bar, and make whatever you're craving at a moment's notice.

 This post contains affiliate links